EvmosGov/proposals/communityspend/HackAtom-Evmos-Sponsorship.md

 ## Other Considerations

 The cost to become an official sponsor of Korea Blockchain Week is $50K with no booth, and $100K with booth.
-There are more sponsorship levels that range up to $400K.
 I have not included these in the request, but I would like to receive sincere feedback and thoughts on whether we should sponsor this larger event.
 You may learn more about Korea Blockchain Week 2022 and the Sponsor packages [on their website.](https://koreablockchainweek.com/)

 Alternatively, we can host a side event that is officially registered with KBC, which allows us to tap into their pool of attendees.
+Personally, this is the route I would take, but please leave comments for any concerns or questions.

-Although we would like to have sponsored ETH Seoul, they are unfortunately at capacity.
+We would like to have sponsored ETH Seoul, they are unfortunately at capacity.
 However, it should be noted that we also have three major hackathons already planned or in planning that are ETH-community focused, which begin as soon as these events in Korea end.
 In other words, you can expect the next few months to be very crazy and event-packed for the Evmos ecosystem.

 With that being said, if at any point or time something doesn't feel right, or we feel that our spending is not justified, we can simply decide to not host anything, count our blessings and new frens made at HackAtom, and just spend the rest of the time spreading Evmos through good ole' fashioned networking. **I am fairly certain that our actual spending will not exceed the requested amount.**

-An additional expense request for airfare and hotel for the core team was removed at the request of a team member.
-If the community believes that these expenses should be covered by the pool, please indicate that in the comments.

 ---